Position Your Tech Company

-Technology websites should answer key questions right as your target audience enters the website.
+Technology websites should answer your target audience’s key questions the moment they land on the page..
 They could be data scientists, software engineers, decision makers, job seekers or even investors.
-The overarching message that should be presented to visitors of a technology site is that your organization is forward-thinking, capable not only of dreaming up futuristic projects, but delivering on them too.
+The overarching message that should be presented to visitors of a technology site is that your organization is forward-thinking, capable not only of dreaming up futuristic projects but delivering on them too.
 The voice should inspire both all audiences to imagine what’s next, spurring imaginations with bold language and demonstrating expertise with the right technical terms.
 And always position the company in terms of how it can grow—in technology both employees and investors are thinking about tomorrow more than today.

 About Pages get the second highest amount of traffic on most sites, after the homepage—it’s an important place to gain your audience’s trust and confidence during the first few visits to the site.
 Use it to communicate who your leadership and staff are, and what the company’s vision, mission, and values are.
 Demonstrate thought leadership in your sector of tech to convince Decision Makers to stick around, too.

 Drive Interest in Your Technology Solutions

 These are the pages that describe your core offerings.
 They should go into fairly deep detail about the challenges you solve, and focus on benefits such as ROI, time saved, and efficiency.
 If you have any proprietary tech, standout process, or unique combination of features in comparison to the other guys, this is the place to share it.
 Build social proof for future clients with relevant case studies attached to the biggest players you’ve helped.
 Visitors reading this content usually end up here from the homepage, and will use it to validate whether you have what they need to keep moving through the funnel.

 “What challenge does it solve?”

 “How will it impact our business?”